 How to make Esquites:

-1. Add butter to a skillet over medium heat.
-Once melted, add onion and pepper and saute until tender.
-Add water and corn.
-Cover and cook, stirring occasionally, until corn is tender (about 5-8 minutes).
-Season with black pepper and a little salt and divide among 4 cups.
+Cook Corn: Heat butter in a pan over medium heat then add onion and pepper and cook until tender.
+Add water and corn then cover and cook until corn is tender (5-8 minutes), stirring occasionally.
+Season with salt and pepper.
+Separate corn into 4 cups.

 Recipe